duckduckgo/duckduckhack-docs/backend-reference/handle-functions.md

 ## Regex Guards in Handle Functions

-We much prefer you use Word [Triggers](http://docs.duckduckhack.com/backend-reference/triggers.html) when possible because they are faster on the back end.
-In some cases however, **regular expressions** are necessary, e.g., you need to determine whether a query has provided what you need to trigger.
+We much prefer you use [trigger words](http://docs.duckduckhack.com/backend-reference/triggers.html) when possible because they are faster on the back end.
+In some cases however, **regular expressions** are necessary, e.g., you need to determine whether a query is suitable beyond the trigger words.

-In this case we suggest you consider using a **word trigger** and supplement it with a **regex guard**.
-A regex guard is a return clause immediately inside the `handle` function.
+In this case we suggest you consider using [triggers](http://docs.duckduckhack.com/backend-reference/triggers.html) as much as you can, supplemented with a **regex guard** in your handle function.
+A regex guard is a conditional return statement at the very beginning of your handle function.

 A good example of this is the Base64 Goodie.
 In this case we want to trigger on queries with the form "base64 encode/decode \<string\>".
 Here's an excerpt from [Base64.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Base64.pm) which shows how this case is handled using a word trigger, with a regex guard: